Temporary Restraining Order/TRO

-You have a right to live in a safe environment, free from the threat of harm from a family member or acquaintance.
-If someone you know is engaging in a pattern of harassment (including physical or sexual violence, verbal threats, property damage or stalking), you can seek protection by obtaining a temporary restraining order (TRO) against the perpetrator.
-If you need to extend your protection for up to three years, you can obtain an injunction at District Court of if the TRO is against a household or family member, you make a request for a protective order at Family Court.
+Any person, regardless of his or her immigration or citizenship status, has a right to live in a safe environment, free from the threat of harm from a family member or an acquaintance.
+If someone you know is engaging in a pattern of harassment or abuse (including physical abuse or sexual abuse, verbal threats, property damage or stalking), you can seek protection by filing a petition and obtaining a temporary restraining order (TRO) against the perpetrator.

 If granted, the order sets guidelines aimed at protecting you.
-This can include prohibiting the defendant from calling or visiting you.
+This can include prohibiting the defendant/respondent from calling or visiting you.

 How to Obtain a TRO

 - If the defendant is not related to you by blood and you have never lived together, please file through District Court.

 - If the defendant is a family member, or has or had a dating relationship with the person seeking the TRO, please file through Family Court.

 What To Do If Your Order Is Violated